Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Simulation Results

 \subsection{Entropy across shock transition}

-In this section, we study the change in entropy across various simulated shocks.
-To compute the entropy jump, we need to approximate the numerical values for the entropy.
+In this section, we study the change in entropy across the transition region in various simulations.
+Below, we explain how we approximate the numerical values for the entropy.

 If we do not assume that the distribution in momenta is separable in each direction but rather depends only on the energy (similar to the case of an isotropic Maxwell-J\"uttner distribution in the rest frame), we can proceed as follows.
-If we divide the particle energy/momenta into energy/momenta bins labeled with $k$ and of equal size $\Delta u$, we can write:
+If we divide the particle momenta, $u$, where $u= \gamma v$ is the spatial part of the 4-velocity, into momenta bins labeled with $k$ and of equal size $\Delta u$, we can write:

-where $N_k$ is the number of particles with energies within the $k$th energy bin, and $N_p$ is the total number of particles.
+where $N_k$ is the number of particles with energies within the $k$th energy bin, $N_p$ is the total number of particles, and all velocities are normalized by the speed of light, $c$.

 Therefore, the normalized entropy density, $s$, is given by \citep{Bret+Ramesh2018,Bret2021}:

 To verify our algorithm, we compare it against the analytical entropy of an isotropic Maxwell-Jüttner distribution characterized by the normalized temperature, $T = k_B T_s / m_s c^2$.
 In this case, the distribution and the analytical entropy density are given by: